cogent3/cogent3/doc/cookbook/features.rst

     seq.annotation_db

-We can query the sequence for specific features (more details to follow).
+Now that the ``Sequence`` is annotated, we can query it for specific features.
+For more details on querying, skip to :ref:`Querying for Features <query_for_features>`.

 From a GFF file
 """""""""""""""